photostructure/exiftool-vendored.js/README.md

 ## Understanding Tags

 The `Tags` interface contains **thousands of metadata fields** from an auto-generated TypeScript file.
-Each tag includes semantic JSDoc annotations:
+Each tag has JSDoc annotations:

 ```typescript
 /**